Zaveri Bazar

 To help you experience the neighbourhood seamlessly, we’ve curated a must-do checklist presented through an interactive Google Map.
 Simply click the link to open it.
 The map legend features all key landmarks with brief descriptions, along with suggested walking and driving routes to make exploring the area effortless and enjoyable.

-• Closest station: Masjid (Central and Harbour Line) and Marine Lines (Western Line).
-10–15 minutes on foot
+Closest station: Masjid (Central and Harbour Line) and Marine Lines (Western Line).
+10–15 minutes on foot.
+Refer to the Local Train Map

 Buy a Local Train Ticket to Marine Lines (Western Line) or Masjid (Central and Harbour Line).